A number of laws in New Hampshire help mothers and fathers take time off for pregnancy, childbirth, adoption, and parenting.

 A mix of federal and state laws exist that might protect you if you need to take time off during your pregnancy.
 For the most part, these laws treat pregnancy and childbirth like other temporary disabilities.

-Once you're able to return to work, the law requires your employee to give you your job back or put you in a comparable position, unless this is impossible or unreasonable for the employer due to "business necessity."
+Once you're able to return to work, the law requires your employer to give you your job back or put you in a comparable position, unless this is impossible or unreasonable for the employer due to "business necessity."

 The federal Pregnancy Discrimination Act (PDA) doesn't specifically require employers to give pregnant employees time off work.
 But the law does require your employer to treat employees who can't work due to pregnancy the same way it treats employees who are temporarily disabled for other reasons.

 So, if your company lets an employee take time off for a serious illness or injury, it has to allow you to take the same time off if you can't work due to pregnancy or childbirth.
-And if your employer offers light duty assignments to accommodate other employees' temporary disabilities, you're entitled to the same accommodations if you need them due to pregnancy.
+And if your employer offers light-duty assignments to accommodate other employees' temporary disabilities, you're entitled to the same accommodations if you need them due to pregnancy.

-And the 2023 Pregnant Workers Fairness Act (PWFA) requires employers to provide reasonable accommodations for employees who need them due to pregnancy, childbirth, and related conditions.
+And the Pregnant Workers Fairness Act (PWFA) requires employers to provide reasonable accommodations for employees who need them due to pregnancy, childbirth, and related conditions.
 Under the PWFA, reasonable accommodations can include taking leave or time off work when it's medically necessary.

 But the federal PDA and PWFA apply only to employers with at least 15 employees.